GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

   -f FRAMEWORK, --framework=FRAMEWORK
                         Control framework to use for creation/deletion of slices
-  -n, --native          Use native RSpecs (default)
-  --omnispec            Use Omnispecs (deprecated)
+  -V API_VERSION, --api-version=API_VERSION
+                        Specify version of AM API to use (default 2)
   -a AGGREGATE_URL, --aggregate=AGGREGATE_URL
                         Communicate with a specific aggregate
   --debug               Enable debugging output
-  --no-ssl              do not use ssl
-  --orca-slice-id=ORCA_SLICE_ID
-                        Use the given Orca slice id
-  -o, --output          Write output of getversion, listresources,
+  -o, --output          Write output of many functions (getversion,
+                        listresources, allocate, status, getslicecred,...) ,
-                        createsliver, sliverstatus, getslicecred to a file
-                        (Omni picks the name)
+                        to a file (Omni picks the name)
+  --outputfile=OUTPUT_FILENAME
+                        Name of file to write output to (instead of Omni
+                        picked name). '%a' will be replaced by servername,
+                        '%s' by slicename if any.
+Implies -o.
+Note that for multiple aggregates, without a '%a' in the name, only the last aggregate output will remain in the file.
+                        Will ignore -p.
   -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
-                        Filename prefix when saving results (used with -o)
+                        Filename prefix when saving results (used with -o, not --usercredfile, --slicecredfile, or --outputfile)
   --usercredfile=USER_CRED_FILENAME
                         Name of user credential file to read from if it
                         exists, or save to when running like '--usercredfile
                         myUserCred.xml -o getusercred'
   --slicecredfile=SLICE_CRED_FILENAME
                         Name of slice credential file to read from if it
-                        exists, or save to when running like '--slicecredfile
-                        mySliceCred.xml -o getslicecred mySliceName'
+                        exists, or save to when running like '--slicecredfile mySliceCred.xml -o getslicecred mySliceName'
+  --tostdout            Print results like rspecs to STDOUT instead of to log
+                        stream
+  --no-compress         Do not compress returned values
+  --available           Only return available resources
+  --best-effort         Should AMs attempt to complete the operation on only
+                        some slivers, if others fail
+  -u SLIVERS, --sliver-urn=SLIVERS
+                        Sliver URN (not name) on which to act.
+Supply this
+                        option multiple times for multiple slivers, or not at all to apply to the entire slice
+  --end-time=GENI_END_TIME
+                        Requested end time for any newly allocated or
+                        provisioned slivers - may be ignored by the AM
   -v, --verbose         Turn on verbose command summary for omni commandline
                         tool
   -q, --quiet           Turn off verbose command summary for omni commandline
                         tool
-  --tostdout            Print results like rspecs to STDOUT instead of to log
-                        stream
-  --abac                Use ABAC authorization
   -l LOGCONFIG, --logconfig=LOGCONFIG
                         Python logging config file
   --logoutput=LOGOUTPUT
                         Python logging output file [use %(logfilename)s in
                         logging config file]
-  --no-tz               Do not send timezone on RenewSliver
-  -V API_VERSION, --api-version=API_VERSION
-                        Specify version of AM API to use (1, 2, etc.)
+  --NoGetVersionCache   Disable using cached GetVersion results (forces
+                        refresh of cache)
+  --ForceUseGetVersionCache
+                        Require using the GetVersion cache if possible (default false) --GetVersionCacheAge=GETVERSIONCACHEAGE
+                        Age in days of GetVersion cache info before refreshing (default is 7) --GetVersionCacheName=GETVERSIONCACHENAME
-  --no-compress         Do not compress returned values --available           Only return available resources --arbitrary-option    Add an arbitrary option to ListResources (for testing
+                        File where GetVersion info will be cached, default is ~/.gcf/get_version_cache.json --devmode             Run in developer mode: more verbose, less error checking of inputs --arbitrary-option    Add an arbitrary option to ListResources (for testing purposes)
-                        purposes)
-  --reuse-slice=REUSE_SLICE_NAME
+  --no-tz               Do not send timezone on RenewSliver --no-ssl              do not use ssl --orca-slice-id=ORCA_SLICE_ID
+                        Use the given Orca slice id --abac                Use ABAC authorization --reuse-slice=REUSE_SLICE_NAME
                         Use slice name provided instead of creating/deleting a new slice